Skip to content

 principal="svc_vscope@ISL.LOCAL"

-To configure vScope for Kerberos java.security.krb5.conf needs to be set to the location of that configuration.
-The file is usually named krb5.conf on Linux and krb5.ini in Windows.
-Java does not really care about the suffix.
+To configure vScope for Kerberos, set the Java system property java.security.krb5.conf to the path of the Kerberos configuration file.
+The file is usually named krb5.conf on Linux and krb5.ini on Windows.
+Java does not depend on the file suffix.
 Below is a very basic Kerberos configuration for the domain isl.local.

 Example (krb5.conf for domain isl.local):